Integrating Technology with Limited ResourcesAugust 11, 2010 | Mary Beth Hertz

 The following places are a great place to start when trying to fund technology initiatives in your classroom.

-Donorschoose.org - create an account and set up a project.
+Donorschoose.org is a crowdfunding site.
+Create an account and set up a project.
 You can then send the link to your friends and family and anyone else to help get your project funded through donations.

-Grants Alert - a regularly updated database of grants and their deadlines.
+Grants Alert is a regularly updated database of grants and their deadlines.

 Donations are always acceptable too!
 Many companies will donate their old computers when they upgrade their offices.
 Makes some contacts at large companies in your area.
 They can write it off as a charitable donation!